Wall-E-59222/SpeziOnboarding/Sources/SpeziOnboarding/SpeziOnboarding.docc/SpeziOnboarding.md

             action: {
                 // Action to perform once the user has given their consent },
-            exportConfiguration: .init(paperSize: .usLetter),   // Configure the properties of the exported consent form
+            exportConfiguration: .init(paperSize: .usLetter)   // Configure the properties of the exported consent form )
-            currentDateInSignature: true   // Indicates if the consent signature should include the current date.
-        )
     }
 }